Blainear/rom-collection-cleanup-tool/README.md

 - **Automatic Saving**: Credentials are saved locally and encrypted
 - **Integrated Token Generator**: Built-in IGDB token generator with auto-credential filling

-If no API is configured, the program will use basic filename matching only, which works well for most collections.
+**Without API configuration**, the program uses intelligent filename analysis which works excellently for most ROM collections and handles the vast majority of regional duplicates correctly.

 ## Database Comparison